rareallele/CDSIRC-Annual-Report-2019-20/README.md

 This is the first interactive, online version of the Child Death and Serious Injury Review Committee's annual report.

-Developed by Jago Van Dam.
+Developed by Jago Van Dam, Senior Statistician.